nilzona/path2d-polyfill/README.md

 Clone this repo and run the following
 ```
 npm install
-npm run example
+npm start
 ```
-open http://localhost:3000 to see the example page.
+open http://localhost:8080 to see the example page.